 Sheryl Sandberg has an impressive resume: COO of Facebook, founder of LeanIn.org, former Googler, former chief of staff to the U.S. Secretary of the Treasury.
-She is one of the most successful women in modern society, and yet she has famously gone on record as saying that she often has feelings like one day everyone will realize that she isn't worthy of her accomplishments and achievements, and that she's gotten 'lucky' to have achieved all that she has.
+She is one of the most successful women in modern society, and yet she has famously gone on record as saying that she often has felt one day everyone will realize that she isn't worthy of her accomplishments and achievements, and that she's gotten "lucky" to have achieved all that she has.